inab/oeb_general_docs/how_to/participate/publish_oeb.rst

 OpenEBench Community Managers can upload the results from their full benchmarking event to the platform by using one of the scientific APIs
 (https://openebench.bsc.es/api/scientific/submission/) .
 In order to do that they have to:

-1. Covert their full experiment to the official [Benchmarking Data Model](#benchmarking-data-model) - datasets, tools, challenges...
+1. Covert their full experiment to the official `Benchmarking Data Model <https://openebench.readthedocs.io/en/dev/technical_references/1_scientific_data_model.html#scientific-data-model>`_ - datasets, tools, challenges...
 Please contact the OpenEBench team if you need any help in adapting your benchmarking process to the data model concepts.

-2. Validate the full set of generated JSON objects against the official [Benchmarking Data Model](#benchmarking-data-model) using this [JSON Schema validator](https://github.com/inab/extended-json-schema-validators).
+2. Validate the full set of generated JSON objects against the official `Benchmarking Data Model <https://openebench.readthedocs.io/en/dev/technical_references/1_scientific_data_model.html#scientific-data-model>`_  using this `JSON Schema validator <https://github.com/inab/extended-json-schema-validators>`_.

 3. Register the community and manager contact (if not already done) - now this is done by OEB managers with the community and main contact objects.
 New managers will be assigned an username and password.